broxus/ever-wallet-api/README.md

 When server starts locally the swagger schema can be accessible by http://localhost:8080/ton/v3/swagger.yaml.

-### HMAC Authentication
+### Postman
 [pre-request-script.js](scripts/pre-request-script.js) is javascript for using with Postman's pre-request script feature.
 It generates HTTP request headers for HMAC authentication.
-Copy the contents of [pre-request-script.js](scripts/pre-request-script.js) into the "Pre-request Script" tab in Postman to send request.
+Copy the contents of [pre-request-script.js](scripts/pre-request-script.js) into the "Pre-request Script" tab in Postman to send signed request.

 ### Example config